Proposition: Relation to the mind

-For example, if = is a binary predicate symbol and ∀ is a quantifier, then ∀x,y,z [(x = y) → (x+z = y+z)] is a proposition.
-This more complex structure of propositions allows these logics to make finer distinctions between inferences, i.e., to have greater expressive power.

-Semantic characterization
+In modern logic

-Propositions are standardly understood semantically as functions which take a possible world and return a truth value.
+In modern logic, propositions are standardly defined as functions which take a possible world and return a truth value.
 For example, the proposition that the sky is blue could be represented as a function notated as $f$.
 Then if there is a possible world $w$ where the sky is blue and another world $v$ where it is not, we would have that $f(w)=T$ and $f(v)=F$.
 Via the notion of a characteristic set, propositions can be modeled equivalently as a set of possible worlds, namely those where the proposition is true.
 For instance, if $w$ and $w'$ are the only worlds in which the sky is blue, the proposition that the sky is blue could be modeled as the set $\{w, w'\}$.

 Numerous refinements and alternative notions of proposition-hood have been proposed including inquisitive propositions and structured propositions.
 Propositions are called structured propositions if they have constituents, in some broad sense.
 Assuming a structured view of propositions, one can distinguish between singular propositions (also Russellian propositions, named after Bertrand Russell) which are about a particular individual, general propositions, which are not about any particular individual, and particularized propositions, which are about a particular individual but do not contain that individual as a constituent.